bitprj/devrel/DIY Reminders with Azure and Twilio/blog.md

 <img src=".\pics\08.PNG" style="zoom:75%;" />

-​	It's not too complex.
+​	Let's do a quick rundown of the code.
 If the timer is past due, write that in the log, then create and send a message from SENDER_NUMBER to RECIPIENT_NUMBER.
 If everything works perfectly, log a success, else log the error.

 ### Step 4: Making a Call